AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    Surrounding the `h1` and `h2` tags is a div wrapper with three CSS classes with variations of " `cmp-poster__text`".
 The value for the `textPosition` and `textColor` properties are used to change the CSS class rendered based on the dialog selection of the author.
 In the next section CSS from client libraries are written to enable these changes in display.

    A logo is also included as an overlay in the component.
 In this example, the path to the We.Retail logo is hard-coded in the DAM.
-Depending on the use case it might make more sense to create a new dialog field to make the logo path a dynamically populated value.
+Depending on the use case, it might make more sense to create a dialog field to make the logo path a dynamically populated value.

    Also note that BEM (Block Element Modifier) notation is used with the component.
 BEM is a CSS coding convention that makes it easier to create reusable components.
-BEM is the notation used by [AEM's Core Components](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/wiki/CSS-coding-conventions).
-More info can be found at: [https://getbem.com/](https://getbem.com/)
+BEM is the notation used by [AEM's Core Components](https://github.com/adobe/aem-core-wcm-components/wiki/CSS-coding-conventions). <!-- DEAD LINK More info can be found at: [https://getbem.com/](https://getbem.com/) -->

 1. Create a file beneath `/apps/weretail-run/components/content/poster` named `edit.html.`